Hiddush: In rabbinic literature

 Nachmanides states that it is an "obligation imposed upon us to search through the subjects of the Torah and the precepts and bring to light their hidden contents".

-What "powers" Chidushim?
-MaaYana Shel Torah asks regarding "VaYayLech Moshe" (31:1) - where did he go? and answers that he went into everyone: NichNas Moshe Rabbeinu LeToch ToCho Shel Kol Adam MiYisroel.
+What "powers" ḥiddushim?
+MaaYana Shel Torah asks regarding "VaYayLech Moshe" (31:1)—where did he go? and answers that he went into everyone: NichNas Moshe Rabbeinu LeToch ToCho Shel Kol Adam MiYisroel.
 This, he writes, is the basis of people having/writing ChiDuShim.

-Although "any chiddush (novel idea) which a reputable disciple will ever come up with was already given to Moses by Sinai," in one rabbi's understanding of a particular ruling, he wrote: "I have always understood Rabbi Feinstein to be insisting on a balance between innovation and tradition.
+Although "any ḥiddush (novel idea) which a reputable disciple will ever come up with was already given to Moses by Sinai," in one rabbi's understanding of a particular ruling, he wrote: "I have always understood Rabbi Feinstein to be insisting on a balance between innovation and tradition.

-Chidushim are the ongoing results of a process and, as a form of Kavod HaTorah, we're required not to forget them.
-New ways to recall what we learn can be a form of chidush.
+Ḥiddushim are the ongoing results of a process and, as a form of K’vod Hatorah, we're required not to forget them.
+New ways to recall what we learn can be a form of ḥiddush.